 I appreciated how clearly the snacks were labeled both on the packaging and in the magazine.
 They put wheat, soy and milk in bold letters.

-For that reason, I woudn’t recommend this box to a solo snacker with dietary restrictions.
+For that reason, I wouldn’t recommend this universal yumbox to a solo snacker with dietary restrictions.
 For a family, it can still be great fun, as long as the whole family doesn’t avoid certain allergens.

-Why Universal Yums is an Awesome Family (or group) Box
+Why Universal Yums is an Awesome Family (or group) Snack Box

 Plenty of people enjoy this subscription solo, but I think it’s extra fun to taste all these unique flavors around a family dinner table.